Top facebook2xnew Top youtube2xnew Top instagram2xnew Top phone2xnew 01425483692 Top email2xnew Email us Top search2xnew Join Basket Login

 Personal handicaps/ helm adjustments

-At Spinnaker, our pursuit races have an special element where each helm starts according to their own personal adjustment within their class.
-In the faster fleet, a top sailor will add +7 minutes to the Class start time.
-Helms with progressively less experience/ success will have earlier start times ranging from no (0) adjust through to +6 minutes.
+At Spinnaker, our pursuit races have a special element where each helm starts according to their own personal adjustment within their class.
+In the faster fleet, the most experienced and skilful sailors will add +7 minutes to the Class start time.
+Helms with progressively less experience/ success will have earlier start times ranging from +6 minutes through to zero (0) minutes.
 There is a one minute difference for each grade.
 For the slower fleet we have 4 personal adjusts also separated by one minute.
 Please speak with James.

-Refer to the Pursuit Start Time PDF below for your base boat numbers.
-Your counter start is simply based on boat type/ class and your individual Adjust and is a number of minutes after the base (COUNTER = 00) time.
-These adjusts are published in the race hut, from your class captain or Robert M.
+Your counter start is simply based on boat type/ class plus your individual handicap adjustment and is a number of minutes after the base (COUNTER = 00) time.
+These adjustments are published in the race hut; and also available from your class captain or from the Rear Commodore Sailing.

 The race